Hacker0x01/docs.hackerone.com/docs/organizations/general-settings.md

 To change the settings of your bounty program follow these steps:

-1. Configure your general settings under **Program Settings > General**.
+1. Configure your general settings under **Engagements > Dashboards > Settings**.
+You can also get to it by clicking the kabob menu in the top right corner of an engagement card and selecting **Settings**.
 You can set up these settings:

  Option | Detail
  ------ | ------